iyakubovich03/WebCrawlingBot/README.md

-# 🚀 Web Crawling Job Alert Bot
+# 🚀 Web Scraper Job Alert Bot

 This project automatically monitors job platforms and sends instant Telegram alerts when new software engineering internship opportunities are posted.